-When parents live more than 100 miles apart, the non-custodial parent will have somewhat less time with the child.
+When parents live more than 100 miles apart, the legal presumption is the non-custodial parent will have somewhat less time with the child.
 To be clear, the Standard Possession Order creates a rebuttable assumption.
 While it is assumed that this will go into place, it does not have to be that way in every case.

 Visitation Agreements Can Be Individually Crafted